-The Court Improvement Program is a federally funded program made possible by grants awarded to the Indiana Supreme Court from the United States Department of Health and Human Services, Administration for Children and Families.
-The purpose of the CIP is to improve safety, well-being and permanency outcomes for children and families involved in Children in Need of Services (CHINS) and Termination of Parental Rights (TPR) proceedings.
-Grant Funds are earmarked for basic court improvements, data collection and analysis and training.
+The Court Improvement Program (CIP) is funded by grants awarded to the Indiana Supreme Court from the United States Department of Health and Human Services.
+The purpose of the CIP is to improve safety, permanency and well-being outcomes by:

 |Document Title||File Type|

 |Essential Questions to Ask at Each Hearing to Promote Permanency|

 |Post-TPR Benchcard (child not in pre-adoptive home)|

 The Child in Need of Services (CHINS) Performance Measures were established by Administrative Rule 1 (F) in order to track and measure court performance in CHINS and Termination of Parental Rights (TPR) cases.
 The performance measures are based on the guidelines of the federal Court Improvement Program and are a part of the requirements of the program.
 They also provide an opportunity for courts to check their own performance and timeliness in CHINS and TPR cases.
 Effective July 1, 2014, every court with CHINS jurisdiction is required to report quarterly on the performance measures.

 - Time to the filing of the termination of parental rights petition